 Adding Node Pools to Scale Up Clusters

-Find out how to scale up clusters by adding node pools using Container Engine for Kubernetes (OKE).
+Find out how to scale up clusters by adding node pools using Kubernetes Engine (OKE).

 You can scale up clusters by adding node pools using the Console, the CLI, and the API.